-- Tell their teacher or parent if they are feeling unwell due to their asthma. - Treat the school's and their own asthma medicines with respect by not misusing the medicines and/or inhalers. - Know how to gain access to their medication in an emergency. - Know how to take their asthma medicine (either in all aspects, including administration, or in part, such as understanding how many breaths to take per puff).
+- Tell their teacher or parent if they are feeling unwell due to their asthma. - Treat the school's and their own asthma medicines with respect by not misusing the medicines and/or inhalers. - Know how to gain access to their medication in an emergency. - Know how to take their asthma medicine.